A BRIEF HISTORY OF NORTH CAROLINA’S ORIGINAL

 OFFSHORE CHARTER FLEET

 Hatteras Village before paved roads and before there was a bridge.
-Hatteras harbor (below) when commerical fishing was the dominant form of harvesting from the sea and charter fishing was not yet an industry.
+Hatteras harbor (below) when commercial fishing was the dominant form of harvesting from the sea and charter fishing was not yet an industry.

 Back in the 1930’s before Hatteras Island had paved roads, before there was a bridge even before most of the island had electricity there was charter fishing.
 The villagers of Hatteras made their living by commercial fishing.
 Using cotton gill nets or by use of pound nets (fish traps) they scraped out a difficult living.